 You can get bread for as cheap as $2 a loaf, which will make about 12 or so sandwiches (so you’d need 2 loaves).
 Or, make the bread yourself.
 This is my go to bread recipe.

-Peanut butter is a bit more expensive, but you can get a 4 lb jar for about $6; which should last you a month.
+Peanut butter is a bit more expensive, but you can get a 4 lb jar for about less than $6; which should last you a month.
 (Or, at least 2 weeks, depending on if your kids eat it right out of the jar with a spoon like mine do.)

 So, you could get away with spending only $10 additional on lunch for your whole family for the week.
 (Bananas were calculated above.)